MyNamesLex/Modding/README.md

 # Modding

-Currently, I have modded Skyrim and GTAV, looking into modding more games for fun and to learn more about the game
+Currently, I have modded GTAV and Cyberpunk 2077, looking into modding more games for fun and to learn more about the game

-Skyrim - Skyrim Creation Kit

 GTAV - C# using <a href="https://www.gta5-mods.com/tools/script-hook-v">Scripthook.API</a>